 In this article, we will look at what a film treatment is, why you need one, and how to write one.

 A film treatment is essentially a piece of prose, which is more detailed than an outline and includes details of directorial style that an outline omits.
 This is usually used as the next step before you start to write your screenplay in full.
 It’s a great starting point and gives you structure inevitably when the writers’ block sets in.

 There are many reasons why you would need a film treatment.
 Firstly they are great for developing your latest idea for a film.
 You may have an idea and an outline in place but not much else has happened in creating your masterpiece.
 By using a film treatment you can flesh out each act of your idea and develop an overview of the characters.

-Overall the script treatment gets all of the ideas, logline, the synopsis and characters down in a relatively short document which you can use when presenting to get your film funded.
+Overall the script treatment gets all of the ideas, logline, the synopsis, and characters down in a relatively short document that you can use when presenting to get your film funded.
 A lot of the time film execs won’t have the time to read the full script at first so a treatment goes a long way to persuading them to pick up your script.

 What to include?

 Structuring your film treatment – Building it out

 A brief summary of the show – usually one line.

 Summarise the key characters and tell us a bit about them!

 Act 1 (The setup)